The goal of the UPenn Epigenetics Program is to advance basic and applied

 technology cores, among other long-term projects.
 The Epigenetics Program

-currently encompasses an Executive committee of 12 faculty members, and
+currently encompasses a Core Groupof 12 faculty members, and

 participation of more than 50 laboratories from the Philadelphia area, including

-Penn, Wistar, Jefferson, Fox Chase, Drexel and Temple.
+Penn, CHOP, Wistar, Jefferson, Fox Chase, Drexel and Temple.